Skip to content

 Parameter Meaning

-'-M&QM Queue manager name
+-M&QM Queue manager name

 -tm3 Send messages for 3 minutes

--Q&Q The queue name
+-Q&Q Queue name

--fileDD:MSGIN Use the MSGIN file as input
+-fileDD:MSGIN Use the MSGIN DD as input

 -P Use persistent messages